 Bridging the Gap with Hybrid App Framework

-Basically, they operate and function like a native mobile app, but the similarity is limited to the framework of the application that includes the basic controls, navigational elements, and other fundamental features.
+Basically, they operate and function as a native mobile app, but the similarity is limited to the framework of the application that includes the basic controls, navigational elements, and other fundamental features.

 Having a hybrid app framework in place is profitable for business groups, enterprises, and startups that are looking to reach out to a greater number of people in a lesser amount of time.